ebi-pf-team/interproscan-docs/docs/LocalLookupService.rst

 Once successfully started the service will wait, ready to receive any requests that are passed it's way.
 It will continue listening for requests until the service is stopped.
-To confirm all is runnning correctly you can now test the service.
+To confirm all is running correctly you can now test the service.

 Testing the service